House Minority Leader McCarthy to call for Rep. Swalwell's removal from intelligence committee

 17 HOUSE GOP MEMBERS SEND LETTER TO PELOSI URGING SWALWELL'S REMOVAL FROM INTEL COMMITTEE

+"I'm eager to continue the important work of protecting Americans and supporting the hard-working heroes of our Intelligence Community, and I thank Speaker Pelosi and Chairman Schiff for their support and confidence," Swalwell told Fox News in a statement Saturday.

-Swalwell's office did not immediately respond to an inquiry from Fox News, but the congressman did call McCarthy a "loser" in a Friday tweet in response to a tweet from the California Republican calling President Biden's $2 trillion COVID-19 relief package "a liberal wishlist."
+The congressman on Friday called McCarthy a "loser" in a Friday tweet in response to a tweet from the California Republican calling President Biden's $2 trillion COVID-19 relief package "a liberal wishlist."

 The California Democrat cut off all ties with Fang in 2015 after the FBI informed him of the spy's activities and has not been accused of any wrongdoing, according to an official who spoke to Axios in December.